Velocidex/eql2vql/README.md

 Transform EQL detection rules to VQL artifacts.

-Elastic Query Lanaguage EQL is a query language designed to operate on an Elastic database and identify specific detections.
+[Event Query Lanaguage](https://www.elastic.co/blog/introducing-event-query-language), EQL is a query language designed to identify specific detections.
 EQL assumes a specific schema in which the data is stored.

 In a nutshell, EQL relies on the following process to load the event data into Elastic backends: